christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Namespaces cannot be nested.

--   `var` variables cannot be declared inside a namespace.
+-   Don't declare `var` variables inside a namespace.

 -   Each namespace can contain up to 32 `reg` variables